Home>Graduate>Two-Year Master's Programmes at Sciences Po, International Graduate Procedure

 • Campus France: If you are a national of a country using the CEF procedure, please note that you cannot apply to Sciences Po through their system.
 Please send your application to Sciences Po through our platform, within our deadlines.

-Please direct all questions regarding the choice of Master's programme, academic content or future job opportunities to the programme's academic advisor, whose contact information can be found on the programme's page.
+Please direct all questions regarding the choice of master's programme, academic content or future job opportunities to the programme's academic advisor, whose contact information can be found on the programme's page.

 You can select:

-• one dual degree programme (excluding One Year Master’s programmes), or
+• one dual degree programme, or

 You may not:

-• Combine a One Year Master's programme with any other programme
+• Combine a one-year master's programme with any other programme

 • Combine a PhD programme with any other programme.

-Start your application by filling out the reference section.
+We advise you to start your application by filling out the reference section.
 This will ensure referees have adequate time to reply.

 More about references.